Sleeper85/esphome-yambms/documents/README/YamBMS_functions.md

 The `Float charge enabled` switch allows the battery to be kept fully charged at the end of the `Bulk` charge.
 The voltage used will be that of the `Float voltage` slider.

 The `EOC timer enabled` switch ensures that the `Cut-Off` phase lasts maximum `30 min` (default value) even if your cells are still being equalized.
 If your cells are equalized, the `Cut-Off` phase will end at the earliest after `60s` (default value).
 This prevents the risk of staying in the `Cut-Off` phase for many hours if you have several batteries and they are poorly equalized.

+> [!IMPORTANT]
+> If you have **totally unbalanced batteries** and want to fix this problem, you can disable the `EOC timer` and let `YamBMS` balance your batteries, **this can take hours**.
+A well balanced battery does not need this timer enabled as the equalization phase will finish in less than 30 minutes.

 The `Bulk voltage` slider allows you to set the voltage used during the `Bulk`, `Balancing` and `Cut-Off` phases.